ging/fiware-draco/docs/processors_catalogue/ngsi_ckan_sink.md

 -   Data model by entity (`data_model=dm-by-entity`).
 A resource name always take the concatenation of the entity ID and type.
 Such a name is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules, see the [Configuration](#section2.1) section for more details) within the `NGSI-LDEvent`.

--   Data model by entity id (`data_model=dm-by-entity-id`).
+-   Data model by entity ID (`data_model=dm-by-entity-id`).
 A resource name always take the entity ID.
-Such a name is already given in the NGSI-LDEvent values, see the [Configuration](#section2.1) section for more details) within the the `NGSI-LDEvent`.
+Such a name is already given in the NGSI-LDEvent values, see the [Configuration](#section2.1) section for more details) within the `NGSI-LDEvent`.
 Note that in this case, encoding is never applied.

 It must be noticed a CKAN Datastore (and a viewer) is also created and associated to the resource above.
 This datastore, which in the end is a PostgreSQL table, will hold the persisted data.